Did the COVID-19 pandemic age your skin?

 You should also wear clothing that allows access to your upper arm.
 Loose-fitting tops or short-sleeved or sleeveless shirts are best.

-Please note: You must have a scheduled appointment to be vaccinated at either location.
+Please note: You must have a scheduled appointment to be vaccinated.

 Vaccination Station East